 Read more about this innovative process in our guide about electric car batteries.

 There are many benefits of powering your home with solar power:

 - Reducing your carbon footprint – it’s not all about the money.
 Solar power is clean, green energy, meaning it generates no carbon emissions (except in the manufacture of the panels themselves).
 Using solar power means you’re helping the UK, and the world, on our journey to zero carbon and meeting those all important climate change goals.
-A typical home using solar panels could save around 1.3 to 1.6 tonnes of carbon per year.
+A typical home using solar panels could save around 1 tonne of carbon per year.

 - Reducing air and noise pollution – solar panel energy generation is silent, and the silicon used within the panels is non-toxic.
 As well as reducing carbon emissions and helping slow down climate change, you’re also reducing air pollution, a major global problem.

-- Adding value to your home – far from being put off by the solar panels, prospective buyers are attracted by a more efficient home that generates its own energy.
+- Adding value to your home – far from being put off by the solar panels, prospective buyers are attracted by a more efficient home that generates its own energy1.

 - Cheaper to install year-on-year – solar power is becoming increasingly mainstream in the residential market.
-So we can expect prices to drop even further than the 60% they’ve already come down in the last 10 years.
+So we can expect prices to drop even further than the 70% they’ve already come down since 2010.

 What are the disadvantages of solar energy?

 Nothing is ever perfect.
 Although there are plenty of financial and environmental advantages to going solar, you need to consider the flip-side, too: